protontypes/open-sustainable-technology/README.md

 - [spocc](https://github.com/ropensci/spocc) - An R package to query and collect species occurrence data from many sources.
 - [robis](https://github.com/iobis/robis/) - Build and maintain a global alliance that collaborates with scientific communities to facilitate free and open access to, and application of, biodiversity and biogeographic data and information on marine life.
 - [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) - The Atlas of Living Australia provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals.
-- [IUCNN](https://github.com/IUCNN/IUCNN) - Environmental data and existing IUCN Red List assessments to predict the conservation status of "Not Evaluated" species, for any taxon or geographic region of interest.
+- [IUCNN](https://github.com/IUCNN/IUCNN) - Environmental data and existing IUCN Red List assessments to predict the conservation status of 'Not Evaluated' species, for any taxon or geographic region of interest.
 - [IPT](https://github.com/gbif/ipt) - Global Biodiversity Information Facility and used to publish and share biodiversity datasets through the GBIF network.
 - [TaxonWorks](https://github.com/SpeciesFileGroup/taxonworks) - An integrated web-based workbench for taxonomists and biodiversity scientists.
 - [BioDiversityHub BC](https://github.com/bcgov/biohubbc) - The source of British Columbia's species inventory data.